CommunitySolidServer/CommunitySolidServer/documentation/markdown/architecture/features/http-handler.md

 An example of this is the favicon, where the `/favicon.ico` URL is directed to the favicon file at `/templates/images/favicon.ico`.
 It can also map entire folders to a specific path, such as `/.well-known/css/styles/` which contains all stylesheets.

-## SetupHandler

-The `urn:solid-server:default:SetupHandler` is responsible for redirecting all requests to `/setup` until setup is finished, thereby ensuring that setup needs to be finished before anything else can be done on the server, and handling the actual setup request that is sent to `/setup`.
-Once setup is finished, this handler will reject all requests and thus no longer be relevant.

-If the server is configured to not have setup enabled, the corresponding identifier will point to a handler that always rejects all requests.

 ## OidcHandler